isaacs/blog.izs.me/src/pages/2018/12/porting-to-gatsby.md

   everywhere, and they aren't all marked.

   That being said, it's extremely powerful, well thought-out, and fun to use.
-I believe this platform will mature _very_ nicely and more docs and tutorials are added to fill in the blanks.
+I believe this platform will mature _very_ nicely as more docs and tutorials are added to fill in the blanks.

 - **Graphql**: confusing learning curve, still don't quite grok how